hank-ehly/mysql-remote-backup/README.md

 ### Integrate with launchd (OSX)

-1. Copy config/launchd-example.plist.default to ~/Library/LaunchAgents/<any-name>.plist
+1. Copy config/launchd-example.plist.default to ~/Library/LaunchAgents/any-name.plist
-2. Open ~/Library/LaunchAgents/<any-name>.plist and change the boilerplate settings to your own
+2. Open ~/Library/LaunchAgents/any-name.plist and change the boilerplate settings to your own
 3. Load the plist with launchctl

-        launchctl load ~/Library/LaunchAgents/<any-name>.plist
+        launchctl load ~/Library/LaunchAgents/any-name.plist

-For more information on launchd, see the local manuals:
+For more information on launchd, see your local manuals:

 - launchctl(1)
 - launchd.plist(5)